-TCM 515 stores all required information for secure communication with a remote device in the secure link table.
-The secure link table can store up to 32 entries in order to manage secure connection to up to 32 remote devices.
+TCM 515 stores all required information for secure communication with a remote device in the integrated secure link table; the use of a dedicated external memory is not required.

+For TCM 515 (868 MHz) and TCM 515U (902 MHz), the secure link table can store up to 32 entries to manage secure communication with to up to 32 remote devices.